The Paper Planes 2021 Shortlisted Entries

 The Ad that stops a Fire

 We like that the execution really considers the newspaper environment by connecting with the fact that paper can start a fire.
 It’s relevant and adds to the experience of reading the newspaper.
 It has great character and tone and is something we would remember.

 We really like how this execution speaks the consumer truth by acknowledging and understanding the brand’s fundamental challenge – their consumers need to try their product on.
 The various creative executions are a deep dive into real-life consumer environments.
 Has the potential to be extended to more creative uses.
 A shout out to the small touches that they have included in the form of the US and UK sizes.

 Shave for a Cure

-by Chemistry and Leukemia Blood Cancer New Zealand
+by Chemistry and Leukaemia & Blood Cancer New Zealand

 We think that this execution is simply creatively compelling.
 The creative execution and the artistry demonstrated in the use of the space and headlines instantly grabs your attention.
 The message is clear and straight to the point and really resonates with readers’ emotionally and intellectually.

 We think that this execution really embraces the full brief of creating a print-lead campaign that can be translated to digital.
 The team have bought a simple yet confronting intelligence to the piece that can easily be understood and taken on board by their target audience.
 It’s print execution is aligned and complementary to the digital translation.